 The cost would be around $90-100K for a standard garage conversion project of about 400 sqft.

 What are the fees?

 While many ADU fees have been waived, several still apply:

 - Impact fees: There are no impact fees for ADUs <750 sqft.
 Impact fees for ADUs >750 sqft are proportional to size of the ADU in relation to the primary dwelling unit (typically $3-5K).

 - Sewer: Connection fees are usually $2-4K, with recurring fees thereafter of about $1K/year.
-If your property is on septic, read on under Other FAQs.
+If your property is on septic, read more on our septic blog post.